teksi/wastewater/docs/en/user-guide/How-To/index.rst

 9. Define the two wastewater nodes of the overflow (fk_wastewater_node = from node, fk_overflow_to = to node) by selecting them on the map with the **map identification**-tool.

-The attributes in the upper hydraulic section must be filled in, they will be transferred to MikeUrban/+.
+The attributes in the upper hydraulic section must be filled in, they will be transferred to Mike+.

 .. figure:: images/overflow4.jpg